hwchen/secret-service-rs/README.md

 ### Basic Usage

-Requires dbus library.
+Does not require dbus library!
+Pure Rust!

-On ubuntu, this is libdbus-1-dev when building, and libdbus-1-3 when running.
+(On ubuntu, this was libdbus-1-dev when building, and libdbus-1-3 when running)

 In Cargo.toml: